reportportal/docs/src/md/src/LogDataInReportPortal/Scalatest.md

 #### Starting Logging

-To start logging with Report Portal, add a specific listener to your automation framework, called an agent.
+To start logging with ReportPortal, add a specific listener to your automation framework, called an agent.

 An agent consists of 2 parts: